Electronics testing using low voltage EMC testing standardsView application

 As a general rule PSUs only source current from the positive pin and do not actively drive the negative pin downwards, pulling current into the PSU.

-Additionally, PSUs may offer one or the other option, i.e. either ‘sourcing’ or ‘sinking and sourcing’, but not both on the same piece of hardware.
+Additionally, PSUs may offer one or the other option, i.e. either ‘sourcing’ or ‘sinking’, but not both on the same piece of hardware.